January 2015: The Light Bulb Moment

-From their initial prototype stages, Will and Michael knew they were onto something.
+From their initial prototype stages, they knew they were onto something.
 And Startupbootcamp agreed.
 Or did they?

-“At first they rejected us,” remembers CEO Will.
+“At first they rejected us,” remembers our CEO.
 “But then they got back in touch, and said they had made a mistake.
 Somehow we had made it to the final 9 [from over 400 applicants].”

 That was the catalyst for the two co-founders to commit full time to a groundbreaking new product in access control that they named, “Doordeck”.